Tudhoe Village

 Major Welch said they found examinations a fairly accurate gauge of ability and understanding, where intelligent methods of teaching produced better results than of cramming.

+In the Oxford certificate examination 60 pupils were successful out of 69 – 22 with honours.
 Nine pupils passed the Higher School Certificate examination out of 13 pupils who entered.
 Five distinctions were obtained.

 (28th February 1931 Newcastle Daily Chronicle)